kvintessents/aid-world-builder/README.md

 6. Navigate to `http://localhost:3000/api/migrate/all?passwd=password`

 You can now navigate to `http://localhost:3000/` and you should have a working server instance.
-### Contributing

-Please feel free to clone the code and make pull requests.
-The code will be reviewed to make sure it matches the required standards and that it is beneficial users and that it fits the webapp.

-After a successful merge to the `main` branch a new version will be deployed to the main server.

 ### Overview